kavyaa04072007-ux/Smart_Glove_Sign-To-Speech-Conversion/README.md

-Yep — you mean **just the actual content**, without the explanations about what each section is.

-Here’s the clean copy-paste content:

 # Smart Glove for Sign-to-Speech Conversion

 A wearable assistive communication prototype that detects predefined hand gestures using flex sensors and an Arduino Uno, then converts the recognized gestures into spoken words using Python.